fsckyn3o2/mini-compoz/docs/index.md

-# Web OS component with lit
+# Mini-Compoz

-Web OS Component is a mini library to simulate OS Component with lit framework in pure javascript.
+Mini-Compoz it's a web component library based on lit framework to simulate OS Component.

-This project is compiled with 'rollup' and tested with Firefox.
+This project is code in pure JavScript compiled/minified with 'rollup' and tested on Firefox.

 ## [Click to open and try](mini.html)